SanjanaMittapally/SanjanaMittapally/README.md

 👀 I’m interested in Software Development and new technologies.

+💼 I’m currently working as an SDE intern at Code Unity.

 🌱 I’m currently working on MERN (MongoDB, Express.js, React.js, Node.js) stack.
 Also interested in programming (C/C++).

 💞️ I’m looking to collaborate on web development projects/SDE projects.